+Appendix 5 demonstrates the issues in respect of accessing the Brightlands site at the existing roundabout.
 Contrary to Policy NE1 it would require considerable hedgerow removal and, contrary to Policy NE4, the railway bridge prevents there being room for a pavement or safe access across the A30.
 Any new development could not therefore have a safe pedestrian link to Sutton Scotney, contrary to Policy SU01 and contradicts Policies SP2 and SP3 as, without safe pedestrian routes, car use will be encouraged.
-Contrary to Policy D1 there would be no 'connectivity to the surrounding area'.
-Contrary to Policy T4 there would not be appropriate crossings or safe access from the site.
+Contrary to appropriate crossings or safe access from the site.